MostAwesomeDude/construct/docs/compilation.rst

 Overall
 =========

 Construct 2.9 adds an experimental feature: compiling user made constructs into much faster (but less feature-rich) code.
 If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles yaml-based schemas into pure Python modules.
 Construct on the other hand, defines schemas in pure Python and compiles them into pure Python modules.
 Once you define a construct, you can use it to parse and build blobs without compilation.
 Compilation has only one purpose: performance.
-Compiled constructs cannot do anything more than original constructs, in fact, they have restricted capabilities (some classes do not compile, or compile only under certain circumstances).

 It should be made clear that currently the compiler supports only parsing.
 Building and sizeof are deferred to original constructs, from which a compiled instance was made.
 Building support may be added in the future, depending on popularity of this feature.
 In that sense, perhaps the documentation should use the term "compiled parser" rather than "compiled construct".